 Upon request, the ACEs Team puts on trainings at various venues and to different audiences like school districts, the board of superintendents, and Job Corps.
-These trainings are shorter and give a broad overview of ACEs in an hours time.
+These trainings are shorter, lasting an hour, and give a broad overview of ACEs.

 To date, the Schoharie ACEs Team has achieved the following:

 - Hosted 4 ACE conferences at the State University of New York at Cobleskill.
-Attendance has been around 200 people.
+Attendance has been around 200 people per conference.

 - Trained 3 school districts in ACEs and trauma-informed care.

 - Created resource bags for families raising children exposed to trauma.
 Bags include resources and practical strategies in addition to ACE information.

 Other positive outcomes of the ACEs Team's work include:

 - Multiple groups from other New York counties have contacted the ACEs Team asking for advice about starting their own ACE initiative.